-I am frequently asked to provide an opinion to customers as to whether they should use a gloss or satin finish when floor sanding their timber floors.
+I am frequently asked to provide an opinion to customers as to whether they should use a gloss or satin finish when the floor sanding their timber floors.
 There are some circumstances which make one finish more appropriate over another, however often the choice comes down to nothing more than personal choice.

-Gloss obviously provides a shiny reflective finish to the wooden floor where satin provide a lower sheen more subdued softer appearance to the floor.
+Gloss obviously provides a shiny reflective finish to the wooden floor where satin provides a lower sheen more subdued softer appearance to the floor.
 It is more often what the customer thinks they will prefer that makes the choice right rather than what my opinion might be.

-I am also of the opinion that our older Queenslander style of homes benefit from satin floor finish, I do not believe the wooden floors of such houses were ever intended to have glossy floors.
-Certainly lower sheen finishes have been increasingly specified as what is considered a more contemporary appearance.
-That said, there a plenty of customers who just want a glossy wooden floor, and if you know what you want there is nothing wrong with that.
+I am also of the opinion that our older Queenslander style of homes benefit from a satin floor finish, I do not believe the wooden floors of such houses were ever intended to have glossy floors.
+Certainly, lower sheen finishes have been increasingly specified as what is considered a more contemporary appearance.
+That said, there plenty of customers who just want a glossy wooden floor, and if you know what you want there is nothing wrong with that.